-And has not the prediction been proved to the letter, that the annexation of Alsace-Lorraine would "force France into the arms of Russia," and that after this annexation Germany must either become the avowed servant of Russia, or must, after some short respite, arm for a new war, and, moreover, "a race war against the combined Slavonic and Roman races"?
+And have we not seen the literal fulfilment of the prophecy that the annexation of Alsace-Lorraine would "drive France into the arms of Russia," and that after this annexation Germany must either become the avowed tool of Russia, or must, after some short respite, prepare for a new war, and, moreover, "a race-war against the allied Slav and Latin races"?
 Has not the annexation of the French provinces driven France into the arms of Russia?
-Has not Bismarck for fully twenty years vainly wooed the favour of the tsar, wooed it with services even more lowly than those which little Prussia, before it became the "first Power in Europe," was wont to lay at Holy Russia's feet?
-And is there not every day still hanging over our heads the Damocles' sword of war, on the first day of which all the chartered covenants of princes will be scattered like chaff; a war of which nothing is certain but the absolute uncertainty of its outcome; a race war which will subject the whole of Europe to devastation by fifteen or twenty million armed men, and which is not raging already only because even the strongest of the great military states shrinks before the absolute incalculability of its final result?
+Has not Bismarck for full twenty years vainly wooed the favour of the Czar, wooed it with services even more humble than those which little Prussia, before it became the "first Power in Europe," was wont to lay at Holy Russia's feet?
+And is there not perpetually hanging over our heads the Damocles' sword of another war, on the first day of which all the chartered covenants of princes will be scattered like chaff; a war of which nothing is certain but the absolute uncertainty of what will be its outcome; a race-war which will subject the whole of Europe to devastation by fifteen or twenty million armed men, and is only not already raging because even the strongest of the great military States shrinks before the absolute incalculability of its final outcome?

-All the more is it our duty to make again accessible to the German workers these brilliant proofs, now halfforgotten, of the far-sightedness of international workingclass policy in 1870.
+Hence it is all the more necessary to make again accessible to the German workers these brilliant proofs, now half-forgotten, of the farsightedness of International working-class policy in 1870.

-What is true of these two Addresses is also true of The Civil War in France.
-On May 28, the last fighters of the Commune succumbed to superior forces on the slopes of Belleville; and only two days later, on May 30, Marx read to the General Council the work in which the historical significance of the Paris Commune is delineated in short, powerful strokes, but with such trenchancy, and above all such truth as has never again been attained in all the mass of literature on this subject.
+What is true of these two manifestoes is also true of the Address on The Civil War in France.
+On May 28th the last soldiers of the Commune were overpowered by superior forces on the slopes of Belleville; and only two days later, on the 30th, Marx read to the General Council the draft Address in which the historical significance of the Paris Commune is delineated in short powerful strokes, bringing out its features with such clearness, and above all such truth, as has never again been attained in all the enormous mass of literature which has been written on this subject.

-Thanks to the economic and political development of France since 1789, Paris has been placed for the last fifty years in such a position that no revolution could break out there without assuming a proletarian character, that is to say, without the proletariat, which had bought victory with its blood, advancing its own demands after victory.
-These demands were more or less unclear and even confused, corresponding to the state of development reached by the workers of Paris at the particular period, but in the last resort they all amounted to the abolition of the class antagonism between capitalists and workers.
-It is true that no one knew how this was to be brought about.
-But the demand itself, however indefinitely it still was couched, contained a threat to the existing order of society; the workers who put it forward were still armed; therefore, the disarming of the workers was the first commandment for the bourgeois, who were at the helm of the state.
+Thanks to the economic and political development of France since 1789, for fifty years the position in Paris has been such that no Revolution could break out there without assuming a proletarian character, that is to say, without the proletariat, which had bought victory with its blood, advancing its own demands after victory had been won.
+These demands were more or less unclear and even confused, corresponding to the state of evolution reached by the workers of Paris at the particular period, but the ultimate purpose of them all was the abolition of the class antagonism between capitalists and workers.
+It is true that no one could say how this was to be brought about.
+But the demand itself, however indefinite it still was in its formulation, contained a threat to the existing order of society; the workers who put it forward were still armed, and therefore the disarming of the workers was the first commandment for whatever bourgeois group was at the helm of the State.
 Hence, after every revolution won by the workers, a new struggle, ending with the defeat of the workers.